Tufin/oasdiff/README.md

 ### OpenAPI References
-oasdiff expects [OpenAPI References](https://swagger.io/docs/specification/using-ref/) to be resolved.
+Oasdiff expects [OpenAPI References](https://swagger.io/docs/specification/using-ref/) to be resolved.
 References are normally resolved automatically when you load the spec.
 In other cases you can resolve refs using [Loader.ResolveRefsIn](https://pkg.go.dev/github.com/getkin/kin-openapi/openapi3#Loader.ResolveRefsIn).

 ## Requests for enhancements